TemptorSent/subTerra/doc/Design/Overview.md

  - **Allow creation of individualized fully configured images for direct deployment.**
  - **Allow multiple images to coexist in the bootloader, optionally utilizing the same configuration and/or data.**
  - **Allow creation of bare-metal or VM raw disk images.**
+ - **Allow creation of immutable images and include support for booting off R/O physical devices.**